-Bags:that If you have a purse that doesn't look dead (or unused. *sigh*) try renovating it and gifting it!
+Bags: If you have a purse that doesn't look dead (or is unused. *guilty*) try renovating it and gifting it!
 There are cute iron-on decals and keychains that can bedazzle any item they're added to.
 (If that fails, maybe just stick to the desserts.)

 Pillowcases: okay, this one's a bit bizarre, but what better thing than to make sure your friend sleeps on your gift every night?
 (A little creepy, but thoughtful, really.)
 Bring a blank pillowcase and use Sharpies, dye, or cloth paint to let your creativity roam free.
 You can even take it up a notch and tye-dye something else that's plain white, like a tote bag or hoodie.

 4) The lazy - but friendly - Picasso.

-This one's the best in my opinion, Bring a blank canvas and create modern art.
+This one's the best in my opinion.
+Bring a blank canvas and create modern art.
 Leonardo DaVinci who?
 Try sketching cartoon-ish characters and coloring them in with acrylic paint or brush Sharpies.
 Stick to something simple if you feel like you might just ruin everything (been there, sis.)
-Try something a little like this:
+And then the last touch - glitter-in the major areas!